 Up to 20% of school-age children from around the world meet the criteria for recurrent abdominal pain.
 The primary research interests in our laboratory are these functional gastrointestinal disorders in children with a focus on functional abdominal pain and irritable bowel syndrome.
-Our goals are to understand the factors contributing to the development of these conditions an to develop effective treatments and management strategies.
+Our goals are to understand the factors contributing to the development of these conditions and to develop effective treatments and management strategies.
 We are addressing these disorders using a multidisciplinary approach involving collaboration between basic scientists, clinical researchers, psychologists, and other healthcare workers.

-Studies being carried out including characterizing a) The gastrointestinal microbial contribution to symptoms; b) The contribution of alterations in immune function to the expression of pain; c) The role of low grade gastrointestinal inflammation in producing gastrointestinal symptoms; d) The psychological contributions to pain experience; and e) The genetic contributions to these conditions.
+Studies being carried out include: a) The gastrointestinal microbial contribution to symptoms; b) The contribution of alterations in immune function to the expression of pain; c) The role of low grade gastrointestinal inflammation in producing gastrointestinal symptoms; d) The psychological contributions to pain experience; e) The genetic contributions to these conditions; f) Development of biomarkers to identify subgroups of children; and g) Novel treatments.